Quickstart: Create a Traffic Manager profile using the Azure portal

 Setting Value Subscription Select your subscription.
 Resource group Select Create new and enter myResourceGroupTM1 in the text box.
 Name Enter a unique Name for your web app.
 This example uses myWebAppChinaEast.
 Publish Select Code.
 Runtime stack Select ASP.NET V4.8.
 Operating System Select Windows.
 Region Select China East.
 Windows Plan Select Create new and enter myAppServicePlanChinaEast in the text box.
 Sku and size Select Standard S1 100 total ACU, 1.75-GB memory.

-Select the Monitoring tab, or select Next: Monitoring.
+Select the Monitoring tab, or select Next to the Monitoring tab.
 Under Monitoring, set Application Insights > Enable Application Insights to No.

 Select Review and create.